 As I came to know more about the Taoist contribution to Zen, I found that it alone of the world religions seemed to truly embrace Nature and to find supreme value there.
 Taoism has been called the “Watercourse Way,” and it speaks to my soul in somewhat the way the Mississippi had spoken to it when I sat on its banks as a child.
 In the end, much as I had come to love Buddha, my affection for old Lao Tse and Chuang Tse was even greater.
 Thus the Space-age Taoism part.
 I say “space-age” because I have found a need to reinterpret the ancient text of Taoism in light of the modern world.
 But that is a topic for a future day.

 Perennial Philosophy Pantheism

 As an eclectic, I am open to what all the spiritual traditions have to offer.
-I do have one strong conviction, though, i.e. whatever is meant by the idea of the Divine, it is not something separate or transcendent from this world, but something immanent and within this world.
+I do have one strong conviction, though: whatever is meant by the idea of the Divine, it is not something separate or transcendent from this world, but something immanent and within it.
 The belief that God is immanent in the world is often called Pantheism.
 Buddhism, Taoism, and the Hinduism of the Upanishads are all pantheistic in this sense.